jstraumann/panoptikum/README.md

     Open the new `WERKVERZEICHNIS.xlsx` in Calc and save as CSV, using `UTF-8` as encoding, `,` as delimiter, `"` as quotation and enabling `quote all text cells`.
 This should produce a file `WERKVERZEICHNIS.csv`.
+    It's suggested to save the old version as a duplicate.

 2. Download all existing images (check username):

     `rsync -azP root@cloud.juergstraumann.ch:/var/lib/dokku/data/storage/archiv/images/ ./images/`